playcanvas/blog/_posts/2014-07-04-playcanvas-update-040714.markdown

 **Ranks and Nominations**

 We have been paid some incredible compliments in the last week or so.
 In particular Develop Magazine ranked us as the top WebGL game engine in their [Develop 100](http://content.yudu.com/A2xcc7/Dev100TechList2014/resources/index.htm?referrerUrl=) gaming tech list.
 We have also been nominated for a [Technical Innovation award](http://www.develop-online.net/news/develop-awards-2014-the-finalists-revealed/0192226) by Develop Magazine as they placed in the same category as products like the Oculus Rift Development Kit 2.
-Although these accolades from Develop have left us feeling particularly grateful, it is great that the game development industry in general is recognising our recent efforts.
+Although these accolades from Develop have left us feeling particularly grateful, it is great that the game development industry in general is recognizing our recent efforts.

 **Events**